 The project world2B consists of composing a multimedia narration of the contemporary world, its transformation and potential evolution on a web platform.

-The platform, to be launched during the next Genoa Science Festival (October 25 – November 4, 2018), will host an organized collection of “articles”, i.e. texts, audio files, images and/or videos, submitted by whoever has elaborated thought in a form that makes it compatible with the rest of the mosaic.
+The platform, launched during the Genoa Science Festival (October 25 – November 4, 2018), host an organized collection of “articles”, i.e. texts, audio files, images and/or videos, submitted by whoever has elaborated thought in a form that makes it compatible with the rest of the mosaic.
 Each article is characterized by a list of tags chosen by its authors and is linked to another article that is already on the platform.